Vocabulary

 Anyone who's gender identity and/or gender expression is different than what they were assigned at birth.
 In other words, anyone who radically transgresses rigid gender norms.

 Transgender is an umbrella term that includes many genders, such as genderqueer, agender, drag queen/king, a person who medically transitions, trans woman, trans man, bigender, gender-fluid, etc. We include drag performers in our definition of trans because they are impacted/targeted by transphobia, radically transgress rigid gender norms, are superstars of the gender diverse community, but please note that many drag performers do not think of themselves as part of the trans community.
 Over time, the denfintion of transgedner has gotten narrower and narrower.
-Many people are not just using it for people who medically transition, but we prefer to use the older definition that is more radically inclusive.
+Many people are now just using it for people who medically transition, but we prefer to use the older definition that is more radically inclusive.

 What is Non-Binary?

 Non-Binary is an umbrella term for anyone who does not neatly fit into the "man/woman" gender binary system.
-This includes people who don't have a gender, people with more than one gender, people whose gender is fluid, and people whose gender is not exclusively man/woman.
+This includes people who don't have a gender, people with more than one gender, people whose gender is fluid/ever-changing, and people whose gender is not exclusively man/woman.
 Non-binary is not one gender; it includes many genders outside the binary.

 While Non-Binary is often used to describe a group of genders under the larger Transgender umbrella, some Non-Binary people define Transgender in ways that do not include themselves.
 Historically, Transgender has included Non-Binary genders (if you look at the Trans Flag, the white stripe in the middle is for Non-Binary genders), but language changes over time and this is an area where language is currently evolving.